zobront/xchain/README.md

 ## Development

 This project uses [Foundry](https://getfoundry.sh).
 See the [book](https://book.getfoundry.sh/getting-started/installation.html) for instructions on how to install and use Foundry.

+## To Dos

+[] add decoding helpers for more complex types
+[] have RPC URLs pull from environment variables if not set in rpcs.txt

 ## Thanks